DmitriiGudin/spatial-tech-diffusion/README.md

 ```
 python run_mesh_diag.py --h_km 8 --simplify_km 24 --states CA
 ```
-Typically *simplify_km* of 3 x $h_km$ works well.
+Typically *simplify_km* of 3 x *h_km* works well.
 The numbers to look out for are the number of triangles (a few thousand tends to give a very close approximation to the true PDE solution) and the number of obtuse triangles (ideally no more than a few, otherwise serious local numerical errors are possible).

-2. Make any necessary changes in *configs.py*.
+1. Make any necessary changes in *configs.py*.
 The default parameters were used in the dissertation.

-3.
+1.